 It may sound crazy, but it’s true.
 Some mortgage issuers may charge a prepayment penalty for paying off the loan early.

 According to Nolo, “a prepayment penalty is a charge that the lender imposes on the borrower if the borrower pays all or part of the loan principal before its due date.
 For example, if you pay off your loan, refinance, or sell your home before a certain date, you could be subject to a prepayment penalty.”
 Fortunately, federal laws have been enacted laws that limit this practice.

 The good news is that if you have a newer loan, it is unlikely that you would be subject to these extra fees.
 But it doesn’t hurt to check your statements or other notices to double-check.

 Make sure the payment is applied toward the principal and not just toward the next month’s payment.
 Otherwise, you’ll just end up with a credit on your statement, and interest will continue to compound on that principal balance.
+You also want to make sure that your extra mortgage payment is not going towards future interest.
 This also varies by lender so check with them.
 You may see an option to make a principal-only payment on your issuer’s website or a checkbox on your monthly bill.

-7 tips to pay off your mortgage sooner
+7 additional tips to pay off your mortgage sooner